konstellation-io/kre/README.md

 ### KRT

-Konstellation Runtime Transport is a compressed file with the definition of a runtime version, included the code to run and a YAML file called `kre.yaml` with the desired workflows deffinitions.
+Konstellation Runtime Transport is a compressed file with the definition of a runtime version, included the code to run and a YAML file called `kre.yaml` with the desired workflows definitions.

 The base structure of a `kre.yaml` is as follow: